-Several factors must be considered when considering the hiring of an eviction attorney.
-The most important factors include the complexity of the case, the cost of an attorney, and the ability to represent the client in court effectively.
+Several factors must be considered when hiring an eviction attorney.
+The most important factors include the complexity of the case, the cost of an attorney, and the ability to represent the client effectively in court.

 Buying or selling a home is a complicated process.
 Many different parties are involved, and they all play a role in ensuring the transaction goes smoothly.
-Whether you’re buying or selling a home, it is important to know the legal requirements for your real estate attorney.
+Knowing the legal requirements for your real estate attorney is important.

 What is an eviction attorney?